Blog

 Which Type of Roofing Is Best for Your Home?

-If you want to change your shingles, you might wonder which roofing option is best for your home.
 Because your roof acts as a waterproof barrier, ensuring the structural integrity of your building, it’s an important decision – especially in Minnesota, where roofs must endure water, snow, and ice.
 Let us help you make the right choice for your roof!

 It is always a good idea to work with a reliable commercial or residential roofing company to understand the best roofing options for your project.
+Our experts at Roofers of Minnesota put together the best roofing options for your home below!

 Asphalt Shingles

 Asphalt shingles are one of the most used shingles in the United States.
-Not only are they popular, but they are also easy to install and economical for both residential and commercial roofing.
+Not only are they popular, but they are also easy to install and economical for both residential and commercial roofing

 Asphalt shingles are made of three primary materials: asphalt sealant, matting, and ceramic granules.
 The matting component of your asphalt is the base material; the asphalt sealant is the material that provides a coating for the matting to make the shingles waterproof, while the ceramic granules give asphalt its texture and protect other layers of the shingle.